 The picture of the Royal Arms, above the Chancel Screen was purchased in 1793 and probably replaced a depiction of the Stuart Arms.

 The alabaster tomb, mentioned above is to Thomas Babington and his wife, Edith, the sister of Sir Anthony Fitzherbert, a judge.
 It dates from 1511, when Edith Babington died.
 Thomas Babington died in 1518.
 The small figures on three of the sides represent knights and their ladies, the former having had the matches of either Babington and Dethick or of Babington and Ferrers emblazoned on their shields.
-Above the tomb is the only known palimpsest in the county.
+Above the tomb is one of only two known palimpsests in the county.
 The front is to Thomas Babington and the reverse is to Robert Prykke, who was sergeant of the pantry to Margaret of Anjou, queen to Henry VI, and his three children and is dated about 1450.

 The only window of note is the “Lee” window in the south aisle.
 In the centre is St Christopher, patron saint of all travellers; on the left is St Nicholas, patron saint of sailors in northern waters; and, on the right, St Elmo, patron saint of sailors in Mediterranean and southern waters and who is said to have invented the mast-head light.
 The top pinnacle of the canopy is in the form of a lantern.
 John Lee worked for a shipping company.